bcgov/moh-plr-fhir/input/pagecontent/index.md

 </blockquote>
 {% endraw %}
 ### PLR Application Overview
 The Provider and Location Registry (PLR) is a centralized repository of core information about health service providers, e.g., physicians, nurses, pharmacists.
 Information is supplied by authorized sources such as professional colleges.
-PLR ensures the security of patient health information by employing or enabling proven security and privacy techniques.
+PLR ensures the security of provider information by employing or enabling proven security and privacy techniques.
 Data in the repository is available to authorized organizations to facilitate the transmission of provider information between authorized organizations in real time.
 This makes PLR a cornerstone in the development of the Electronic Health Record (EHR).

 PLR supports BC Health stakeholder needs for a comprehensive, trusted and reliable custodian and source of core health provider, location and facility information.
 PLR is the authoritative registry of British Columbia healthcare Providers’ demographic and professional information which supports activities such as: